Cloud Blanket Purchase Agreements (BPAs)

 Email as a Service (EaaS)

 EaaS provides government with billed-by-the-mailbox email services that support a mobile workforce.
 Access your email from anywhere and reduce maintenance and infrastructure costs.

 Infrastructure as a Service (IaaS)

 Federal, state, and local governments can use the Infrastructure as a Service (IaaS) Blanket Purchase Agreement (BPA) to buy cloud storage, virtual machines, and web hosting with an Authority to Operate (ATO) at the FISMA moderate-impact level.

-IaaS helps government attain cost savings, efficiencies, and modernization without expanding existing infrastructure, while saving time, and expense in the buying process.
+IaaS helps government attain cost savings, efficiencies, and modernization without expanding existing infrastructure, while saving time and expense.

 GSA Cloud BPA benefits